Learn How to Use Canva Templates to Create Gorgeous Social Media Graphics

 I also want to add that most of my viral pins were designed using her templates.

 A Quick Look at the Steps You Need to Complete to Start Making Social Media Graphics in Canva

 Here’s a quick look at the steps you need to complete to start designing graphics right away in Canva.

 - Sign up for Canva’s free plan.
 Follow the directions to set up your account.
 They’re relatively easy.

 - If you want to add your brand colors before you start designing, do that first.
 You can see a few screenshots below that show where to do this.

-- Take one of Kara Fidd’s free classes, either Canva 2.0 Quick Start or Blog Graphics that Convert that will show you how to use Canva.
+- Take one of Kara Fidd’s free classes, either Canva 2.0 Quick-Start or Blog Graphics that Convert which will show you how to use Canva.
 I am NOT a brilliant graphic designer.
 My point with all of this is to show you that you can design beautiful pins and other graphics even if you’re clueless.